 Immigrant Investor Visa (EB-5) – Green Card

-Only 10,000 of EB-5 visas are authorized each year.
-Of the 10,000 EB-5 visas available annually, 5,000 of them are reserved for investors of Regional Centers.
 Regional Centers are economic units that promote job creation and investment in a new or failing business enterprise in a specific region of the U.S.

-Contact an Investment Visa Lawyer
+Contact an EB-5 Investment Visa Lawyer in Arizona

 If you are an investor or entrepreneur and are interested in investing and getting your green card through investment, schedule your consultation here: www.calendly.com/irena-3.